deveshyadav905/scrapy_master_project/DETAILED_DESCRIPTIONS.md

    - **Goal**: Set up a basic Scrapy spider to scrape data and export it in a simple format.
    - **Implementation**:
      - Create a basic Scrapy project and a simple spider.
+     - Handle pagination to navigate through pages.
+     - Use Scrapy’s response-following functions to go through paginated links.
+     - Collect data from multiple pages.
      - Configure settings to export scraped data to JSON and CSV formats.
      - Run and test the spider on a basic site.
-   - **Key Skills**: Spider setup, data export, basic configuration.
+   - **Key Skills**: Spider setup, data export, basic configuration,Pagination handling, response following, data extraction.

-### 2. MultiPageNavigator
+### 2. DatabaseConnection
-   - **Goal**: Learn how to scrape data from multiple pages of a website.
+   - **Goal**: Connect to different databases (e.g., MySQL, MongoDB) and store scraped data.
    - **Implementation**:
-     - Handle pagination to navigate through pages.
-     - Use Scrapy’s response-following functions to go through paginated links.
+     - Set up database connections using Scrapy item pipelines.
+     - Integrate MySQL and MongoDB for storing scraped data.
+     - Implement data insertion logic and schema management.
+     - Handle error logging and database connection management.
      - Collect data from multiple pages.
-   - **Key Skills**: Pagination handling, response following, data extraction.
+   - **Key Skills**: Database integration, item pipelines, MySQL, MongoDB, error handling.

 ### 3. DataCleaner
    - **Goal**: Use Scrapy’s pipelines to clean and structure data before exporting.